Birdy-C/DailyCodingProblem/README.md

 You can represent a live cell with an asterisk (`*`) and a dead cell with a dot (`.`).

-HINT. <https://leetcode.com/problems/game-of-life/>  (It's a finite board)
+HINT. <https://leetcode.com/problems/game-of-life/>  (It's in a finite board, you could refer to the solution for more information. )